NCCA/programming-assignment-merlin-cg/README.md

 ## Base noise generation

-Applied vertical perlin noise (fractal) on my vertex array.
+Applied vertical perlin noise (fractal) on my vertex array using the PerlinNoise header library.
 Next step is to build a VAO from this.
 ![image](https://github.com/user-attachments/assets/c4078c79-37fa-4614-a425-e48d06364d7a)

 Implemented triangle mesh rendering by looping over the grid of vertices to process each quad, then splits quads into triangles.